saulegoode/AivenExercise/README.md

 Edit ibeacon.properties with appropriate values from console overview.

-Connect to the Aiven PostgreSQL instance with your favorite PostgreSQL client such as psql or PGAdmin.
+Connect to the Aiven hosted PostgreSQL instance with your favorite PostgreSQL client such as psql or PGAdmin.

 Load the TimescaleDB Apache 2.0 extension  with: